Smooth asymptotics for collapsing Calabi-Yau metrics: Selection of obstruction functions

 \begin{proof} It is enough to prove this for one single $F$ because if there are several then we can just process them one by one, adding the newly gained $G$s to the previously given list of $H$s in each step.
 Then begin by replacing $F$ by its fiberwise orthogonal projection onto the orthogonal complement of $H_1,\ldots,H_L$.
 If this projection (which we shall call $F$ from now on) is not identically zero on the central fiber, then we divide $F$ by its fiberwise $L^2$ norm (after concentrically shrinking the base if necessary) and stop---the proposition is proved, with one single function $G(z,y) := F(z,y)/\|F(z,\cdot)\|_{L^2}$ and with $K_\alpha \equiv 0$.
 So we may assume from now on that $F$ vanishes identically on the central fiber.

 We will now construct an ordered tree such that the desired expansion can be read off by performing a depth-first traversal of the tree.
 An \emph{ordered tree} is a tree for which the children of each node are ordered, and \emph{depth-first search} is a way of ordering the whole set of nodes, see Figure \ref{figtree}.
 In particular, it makes sense to talk about previous and subsequent nodes with respect to depth-first search.
-In a depth-first search, at any given node $n$ of an ordered tree $T$, traversal of $T$ proceeds by ordering the nodes of the subtree $S$ of $T$ whose root is $n$ (before moving on to nodes outside of $S$).
-Moreover, the first node visited after traversal of $S$ is the first unvisited child (with respect to the given ordering of the children) of the most recent ancestor of $n$ not all of whose children have been visited.
+In a depth-first search, at any given node ${\bf n}$ of an ordered tree $T$, traversal of $T$ proceeds by ordering the whole set of nodes of the subtree $S$ of $T$ whose root is ${\bf n}$ (before moving on to nodes outside of $S$).
+Moreover, the first node visited after traversal of $S$ is the first unvisited child (with respect to the given ordering of the children) of the most recent ancestor of ${\bf n}$ not all of whose children have been visited.

 The nodes of our tree come in two flavors: {undecorated} and decorated.
 An \emph{undecorated node} is one of the form $(F)$, where $F$ is a smooth function on $B \times Y$ vanishing along the central fiber $\{0\}\times Y$.
 A \emph{decorated node} is one of the form $(F\,|\,G_1,\ldots,G_k)$, where $F$ is as before and $G_1, \ldots, G_k$ are smooth functions on $B \times Y$ that are fiberwise orthonormal in $L^2$.
-By construction, $G$s appearing as decoration in different nodes will be fiberwise orthogonal to each other and to the $H$s, and the $F$ in each node (decorated or undecorated) will be fiberwise orthogonal to the span of the $H$s and all the $G$s appearing as decoration in all previous nodes.
+By construction, $G$s appearing as decoration in different nodes will be fiberwise orthogonal to each other and to the initially given list of $H$s, and the $F$ in each node (decorated or undecorated) will be fiberwise orthogonal to the span of the $H$s and all the $G$s appearing as decoration in all previous nodes (with respect to depth-first search).
 Also by construction, $k \in \{0,1,\ldots,d\}$.

 We put an undecorated node $(F)$ as the root of the tree, where $F$ is the function constructed in the first paragraph of this proof.
 Then we construct our tree by iterating the following procedure. \begin{itemize} \item[1.]
 If there is no undecorated node of \emph{depth} $\leq J$ (i.e., descended from the root of the tree in at most $J$ generations), then stop.
 Otherwise, go to the first such node, $(F)$, with respect to the depth-first order of the tree that has been constructed so far, and continue as follows. \item[2.]
 Define functions $F_1,\ldots,F_d \in C^\infty(B \times Y)$, where for $i \in \{1,\ldots,d\}$,